dag-andersen/Rust-Memory-Map/docs/Report.md

 This function returns a reference to a mutable object given a reference to a `u8` array.
 This function is used to get a reference to a node directly on the memory map.
 Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T. I this case we don't have any other way since Memory Map only know the concept of bytes.

 **Error handling**
-C doesn't provide good error handling, because the programmer is expected to prevent errors from occurring in the first place.
+C doesn't provide good error handling, because the programmer is expected to prevent errors from occurring in the first place. -wiki source?
 This means C is much harder and unsafe to code combined with it is very difficult to debug.

 High level languages like java and C# have use mechanisms such as exceptions.
 Rust doesn’t have exceptions.
 Instead, rust has two types of error handling `Result<T, E>` and `Option<T>`.
 Option can be seen as the same as a result but without an error object.
 ```rust